bright/new-www/content/blog/elevating-from-frontend-to-fullstack-developer-meet-wojciech.md

 **I started to read some books on a subject and observed how Mateusz, [Michał](/about-us/michal/), and other team members navigate daily relations with clients**.
 Step by step, I felt better at it.
 Yet, it was a long way; reading one book wouldn't make a difference.

 <div className="image">![Wojciech](../../static/images/wojtek_baking.png "Wojciech")</div>

+## What do you like to do after hours?